gpaiva00/gpaiva00/README.md

 </div>

 <br />
-if you like what I do, maybe consider buying me a coffee/tea 🥹
+If you like what I do, maybe consider buying me a coffee/tea 🥹.

 <a href="https://www.buymeacoffee.com/gpaiva" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>